The best portable radio: top 10 to take on the move

 The battery power lasts for several hours, enough to get you through the day.
 Additionally, you get a resilient handle for carrying your radio too.

-For that price, you get features like:
+You get features like:

 Aux input to plug your MP3 player in